chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 hidden: false
 ---

-For our wing reunion from undergrad, the six of us wanted to go to a leisurely place, where we spend more time together rather than at parties.
-So Goa was out (:P)!
+For our wing reunion from undergrad, the six of us wanted to go to a leisurely place, where we can spend more time together rather than at parties.
+Hence Goa was out (:P)!
 We also wanted a place with good connectivity so that all of us could be back to work via a morning flight.
 So most hill stations were out.
 And a place which had enough attractions for us to last 3 days.
 Kerala was definitely a strong contender, and we finally chose Alleppey - Varkala.
 And we were not disappointed!

 ## Duration and Time of Visit
 3 days, 3 nights<br>